 Constrictive pericarditis is much less common compared to acute pericarditis.
 Approximately 10 % of acute pericarditis progress to constrictive pericarditis.
 Middle age males are the most predominant group.

 Etiology of Constrictive Pericarditis

 In the past, constrictive pericarditis was associated with bacterial pericarditis and purulent pericarditis.
 In the developed world this is a rare finding.
 Constrictive pericarditis is often iatrogenic following open heart surgery or radiation therapy for the treatment of mastocarcinoma and other cancers.
 Radiation induced constrictive pericarditis usually presents 10 years after therapy.
 In the developing world tuberculosis is a common cause of constrictive pericarditis.

 Inflammation of the pericardial sac results in the release of fibrin and the formation of effusion.
-If this results in organization the parietal and visceral linings will become thickened and fuse.
-This sclerotic pericardium cannot expand and will prevent the heart from filling during diastole, resulting in a right sided heart failure.
+If this results in an organization the parietal and visceral linings will become thickened and fuse.
+This sclerotic pericardium cannot expand and will prevent the heart from filling during diastole, resulting in a right-sided heart failure.

 Signs of constrictive pericarditis